 Because the fetus is more heavily impacted by the transfer of blood, close monitoring of fetal status may reveal the signs of a fetal-maternal hemorrhage.
 Some fetal signs of fetal-maternal hemorrhage are:

 Associated Fetal Complications of Fetal-Maternal Hemorrhage

-The implications of a fetal-maternal hemorrhage on the outcome of the baby are dependent on many factors including the severity of the bleed and the decided upon treatment method.
-If the hemorrhage is treated improperly, and/or becomes to severe the baby is at risk to develop conditions such as:
+The implications of a fetal-maternal hemorrhage on the outcome of the baby are dependent on many factors, including the severity of the bleed and the decided upon treatment method.
+If the hemorrhage is treated improperly, and/or becomes too severe, the baby is at risk to develop conditions such as: